Privatacc/mkdocs-auto-figure-list/README.md

-# MkDocs Auto figure list
+# MkDocs auto figure list

 **Note: This plugin is still in an early development phase and may contain some bugs.
 You are welcome to contribute to its further development.**